Hector Catling: Academic career

-In 1951 he came to Cyprus with a British archaeological mission lead by Joan du Plat Taylor to excavate at the Late Bronze Age sanctuary at Myrtou-Pigadhes.
+In 1951 he came to Cyprus with a British archaeological mission led by Joan du Plat Taylor to excavate at the Late Bronze Age sanctuary at Myrtou-Pigadhes.
 Additionally, in 1951 he surveyed Hala Sultan Tekke.
 Between 1955 and 1959, he was Archaeological Survey Officer of the Department of Antiquities of Cyprus.
+Catling left in 1960 with the independence of Cyprus from British colonial rule.
+His work in the Archaeological Survey has laid the groundwork for all later survey, topographical and landscape work done in Cypriot archaeology.

 From 1960 to 1971, he was successively assistant keeper and senior assistant keeper at the Department of Antiquities of the Ashmolean Museum, Oxford.
 In 1971, he was appointed director of the British School at Athens.
 He served in that post until 1989.
 He carried systematic excavations at the North Cemetery of Knossos with Nicolas Coldstream and with the British School at Athens at Menelaion.
 In the last years of his life he gathered material to publish an excavation conducted by Terence Mitford and John Ilife at Palaepaphos during the 50's, unfortunately he died before completing it.
 The monograph was finished and published posthumously.

 He was a Supernumerary Fellow of Linacre College, University of Oxford.